omega8cc/boa/docs/MIGRATE-XMASS.md

-   Both `init` and `prep-target` first read the target's marker back and hard-refuse a role clash: a target serving as a DIFFERENT source's standby is never overlaid (same-source is the normal re-init repair path), `prep-target` refuses ANY standby target, a box that itself carries the marker refuses to source a migration, and the probe fails CLOSED on a transport error.
+   Both `init` and `prep-target` first read the target's marker back and hard-refuse a role clash: a target serving as a DIFFERENT source's standby is never overlaid (same-source is the normal re-init repair path), `prep-target` refuses ANY standby target except for its two repairs (`--fix-solr` reconciles the held Solr set; `--fix-users` re-creates a lost system user of an account installed there -- in either role, nologin and recorded for the promotion's release on a standby), a box that itself carries the marker refuses to source a migration, and the probe fails CLOSED on a transport error.
 The in-flight signal tells second.sh that an empty role probe is expected until replication